QuantEcon/book-networks-public/_sources/ch_production.md

 ### GDP growth rates and std. deviations (in parentheses) for 8 countries

-Here we load a pandas dataframe of GDP growth rates.
+Here we load a `pandas` DataFrame of GDP growth rates.

 ```{code-cell}
 gdp_df = ch2_data['gdp_df']
 gdp_df.head()
 ```

-Now we plot the growth rates and calculate their std. deviations.
+Now we plot the growth rates and calculate their standard deviations.

 ```{code-cell}
 fig, axes = plt.subplots(5, 2, figsize=(8, 9))